-Explanation: A maximum of three separate code loads may be specified.
+Explanation: More than three code versions were defined in the #ProgramFiles section of the offer table file.
 User Response: Delete unused entries in the #ProgramFile section.

-MIG313E Code versions are limited to two characters
+MIG313E Code versions are limited to 2 characters

 Explanation: Code versions are limited to two characters.